DJVonrhein/Clef-Converter/README.md

 # Clef-Converter
-Takes images of sheet music, and moves the notes up or down the staff, automatically.
-Useful for changing from bass clef to treble clef, for example.
+Switching between reading bass clef and treble clef can be tricky.
+This program takes an image of sheet music and converts all bass clef music to treble, or vice versa.
+It even works for piano music which usually has both present.

-This work-in-progress python project uses OpenCV to isolate different details in a sheet of piano music.
-The overall goal is to isolate the notes and the staff (as well as other details) from each other cleanly, and to have compatibility with even the most complex sheets (i.e. img/remiFullPage.png , a detailed image from Reminiscences de Norma).
+This python project uses OpenCV to isolate the symbols present in sheet music in order to move the notes and accidentals and swap clefs for simple reading.

- After some improvements, this project can be applied to other things:

-  - auto-transposing notes to different keys
-  - reading notes in a different clef

 Instructions: